aurora-opensource/au/docs/install.md

 Every single-file package automatically includes the following features:

-!!! warning "TODO"
-    As reference docs become available for each of the following, we should link to them.

 - Basic "unit container" types: [`Quantity`](./reference/quantity.md),
   [`QuantityPoint`](./reference/quantity_point.md)
 - [Magnitude](./reference/magnitude.md) types and values, including the constant `PI`, and constants for any integer such as `mag<5280>()`.
 - All [prefixes](./reference/prefix.md) for SI (`kilo`, `mega`, ...) and informational (`kibi`, `mebi`, ...) quantities.
-- Math functions, including unit-aware rounding and inverses, trigonometric functions, square roots, and so on.
+- [Math functions](./reference/math.md), including unit-aware rounding and inverses, trigonometric functions, square roots, and so on.
-- Bidirectional implicit conversion between `Quantity` types and any equivalent counterparts in the `std::chrono` library.
+- _Bidirectional implicit conversion_ between `Quantity` types and any [equivalent counterparts in the `std::chrono` library](./reference/corresponding_quantity.md#chrono-duration).

 Here are the two ways to get a single-file packaging of the library.